 If the shareholders are located in the EU, there should be no withholding tax payable.
 This is because of the EU Parent/Subsidiary Directive.

 If shareholders are domiciled outside Switzerland, not located in the EU, and a double tax treaty applies, the final taxation on distributions will generally be between 5% and 15%.

 Double Tax Treaties

-Switzerland has an extensive double tax treaty network, with access to tax treaties with over 110 countries.
+Switzerland has an extensive double tax treaty network, with access to tax treaties with 109 countries.